agetty(feed) - phpMan

 Invoke the specified login_program instead of /bin/login.
 This

-allows the use of a non-standard login program (for example, one
+allows the use of a non-standard login program.
+Such a program

-that asks for a dial-up password or that uses a different pass-
+could, for example, ask for a dial-up password or use a differ-

-Force the line to be a local line with no need for carrier
+always Forces the line to be a local line with no need for car-

-detect.
-This can be useful when you have a locally attached ter-
+rier detect.
+This can be useful when you have a locally

-minal where the serial line does not set the carrier detect sig-
+attached terminal where the serial line does not set the

 -m, --extract-baud

-Try to extract the baud rate the CONNECT status message produced
+Try to extract the baud rate from the CONNECT status message

-emits its status message at the same speed as specified with
+modem emits its status message at the same speed as specified

-Since the -m feature may fail on heavily-loaded systems, you
+Since the --extract-baud feature may fail on heavily-loaded sys-

-still should enable BREAK processing by enumerating all expected
+tems, you still should enable BREAK processing by enumerating

 -n, --skip-login